Extractive Explanations for Interpretable Text Ranking

-In this section, we formally define the problem of document ranking (cf. Section \ref{sec:problem}).
-We then give a high level overview of our \approach{} framework that aims to generate an \textit{extractive sentence-level summary} from the document prior to ranking (cf. Section \ref{sec:framework}).
-Finally, we present our algorithmic contribution that aims to train the parametric \textit{selector} and \textit{ranker} models using gradient-based optimization both in a pipelined and in a joint manner (cf. Sections \ref{sec:pipeline} and \ref{sec:end_to_end}).
+In this section we formally define the problem of document ranking (Section~\ref{sec:problem}).
+We then give a high-level overview of our \sr{} framework that aims to generate an \textit{extractive sentence-level summary} from the document prior to ranking (cf.\ Figure~\ref{fig:framework}).
+Finally, we present our algorithmic contribution that aims to train the \textit{selector} and \textit{ranker} models using gradient-based optimization in a joint manner (Section~\ref{sec:end_to_end}).